Drumsin/aoe4-generated-map-debugger/README.md

 # AoE4 Generated Map Debugger
 Having to launch the game each time to see code changes is very time consuming.
-This debug tool helps to solve that problem when building [AoE4 generated maps](https://support.ageofempires.com/hc/en-us/sections/4409136290324-Generated-Maps).
-Test your code with this tool and see the results of your `terrainLayoutResult` table in any web browser.
+This debug tool helps solve this problem when building [AoE4 generated maps](https://support.ageofempires.com/hc/en-us/sections/4409136290324-Generated-Maps).
+Test and see the results of your `terrainLayoutResult` table in any web browser.

 [See it in action at aoe4.app](https://aoe4.app/)